 I’d planned to get three-quarters of the way or so up Helen creek, in order to cover about half the route’s total distance and set myself up for an early morning crossing of the pass at the head of Helen creek, just south of Pagoda mountain.
 Helen creek is a tight, v-shaped canyon, and as the twilight deepened I got anxious to find a campsite and get off my feet for the day.
 I found a spot right about the time I put my headlamp on, and got my tarp set up just as a light rain started.
 Phew, just in time.
 Quick dehydrated meal and a recovery drink of Skratch hot cocoa and I was happy as a bug in a rug.
 And tired as a dog.
 14 1/2 hours and 47 miles for the day.
 I laid in the bag and reflected on the day; how fun it felt to crest the Swans and drop into new-to-me territory in Bunker creek, in the Bob.
 I drifted off to sleep with the rain lightly pattering the tarp overhead.

-I started walking at first light without breakfast, figuring I’d just walk until I started to get hungry before eating.
+I started walking at first light without breakfast, figuring I’d hold off on eating and just walk until I started to get hungry.
 The rain off and on through the night left all the brush overhanging the trail soaked, and the morning was fairly cold and wet until I got high enough in the canyon to get into the snow and above the brush line.
-By mid-morning I climbed up to the headwall and into a foggy world.
+By mid-morning I climbed up to the headwall and followed wolverine tracks up the ridge into a foggy world.
 Thank god for GPS.
 At the pass I descended down perfect snow for running; a couple inches of soft snow on top of a deep, firm base.
 A few hundred feet below the pass I dropped out of the fog and my mood soared as the view across the valley opened up.
-I cranked up the pace even more to match my mood and ran down the snow slopes like a feral child, grinning and laughing and leaving a slash of tracks down out of the fog.
+I cranked up the pace even more to match my mood and ran down the snow slopes like a feral child, grinning and laughing and leaving a slash of tracks through the snow down out of the fog.

 Instead of following the exact twists and turns of the trail five feet under the snow, I cut a set of bear tracks heading generally towards Larch Hill and followed them for forty five minutes up the hill.
 All the way to the ridge I reflected on the small connection I felt to the bear as again and again he or she took the best route, weaving efficiently uphill through the trees and bushes.
 I silently bid the bear safe travels as our paths diverged at the ridge.

-Just like Bunker creek, the mid-elevation snow lingered for miles longer than expected.
+Just like Bunker creek, the mid-elevation snow lingered for miles longer than expected as I descended into Moose Cr.
 But even so the snow stayed mostly firm and my movement was still fairly efficient.

 Darkness fell as I jogged along the long six miles of the reservoir.
 I’d made the mistake of packing too much chocolate-type foods (chocolate nut butters, chocolate bars, trail mix, snickers, Pro Bars and Clif bars with chocolate, etc.), which was fine right up until it wasn’t.
 I fell behind on calories as the evening transitioned to night because I couldn’t stomach the thought of any more chocolate, and finally choked down half a snickers in the dark at the edge of the reservoir.
 I came to the trail sign a hundred yards from the parking lot and saw a note from Libby — 10:30.
 Worried that you’re behind schedule.
 Driving back to service to check your progress.
 I’ll be back in 45 minutes.

 I checked my watch — 10:30 on the dot.
 Shit!
 I must have missed her by just a few moments.
 I ran as fast as my tired legs would allow and caught up to her just as she was opening the truck door.
 We both laughed in relief and then I took a few seconds to jog down to the end of the boat ramp itself.
 I walked off the ramp to ankle-deep in the water and shut off my headlamp.
-The night was crisp and clear, and my eyes traced the arc of stars back along the reservoir where I’d come.
+The night was crisp and clear, and I slowly traced the arc of stars with my eyes back along the reservoir where I’d come.

 These two days in the Bob were just about perfect.
 I got to explore a beautiful place while scratching my itch for endurance movement.
 Besides the two people at the Meadow campground, I was lucky enough to spend two days without seeing another soul.
 I followed human tracks at times, but saw just as many elk, deer, moose, bobcat, and wolf tracks.
 I waded through icy creeks while listening to a wolf pack howling on the hunt.
 And covering that much country with a heavier pack (relative to usual running weight, anyway) and being self-sufficient in late spring / early summer conditions upped my confidence considerably in my recovery from the back injury that had been so debilitating.
-For a first experience in the Bob, it couldn’t of been much better.
+For a first experience in the Bob, I’d give it a 10/10.
+Would recommend.